ansys/pyfluent/doc/source/user_guide/index.rst

 Streaming
 ---------
 Streaming of a Fluent transcript is automatically started by default.
-You can stop and start a transcript manually with:
+You can stop and start the streaming of a transcript manually with:

 .. code:: python